codefresh-io/docs.codefresh.io/_docs/security/codefresh-signed-artifacts.md

 ???

 ## Third-party images in Codefresh
-To verify the authenticity of third-party images that Codefresh uses, such as NGINX, Bitnami charts for Redis, MongoDB, and Sealed Secrets refer to the official documentation of each component.
+To verify the authenticity of third-party images that Codefresh uses, such as NGINX, Bitnami charts for Redis, MongoDB, and Sealed Secrets, refer to the official documentation of each component.

 ## Related articles